Engineering at Oxford

 Studying engineering allows you to apply your maths, physics and analytical thinking skills to solve real world problems that impact our day to day lives.

 We are proud that Oxford students leave with the problem-solving and team-working skills, technical knowledge, and confidence to forge exciting and rewarding careers in industry or academia.
 Our graduates go into a huge variety of occupations – designing cars, building roads and bridges, developing new healthcare and electronic devices, shaping the future of aerospace, manufacturing pharmaceuticals, starting their own companies - and more!

 Oxford is one of the best places to study Engineering in the world.
 For over a hundred years we’ve offered expert tuition in historic surroundings.
 Today, around 170 new undergraduates join us each year and begin their Engineering journey.

 At Oxford there are no barriers between the different branches of engineering.
-We offer multidisciplinary teaching and research, often collaborating with fellow Oxford departments as well as other universities and industry.
 This broad view of engineering is part of our tradition, and means you'll gain a comprehensive understanding of the core aspects of engineering in the first and second years before choosing what to specialise in for the rest of your degree.

 Engineering Science combines creativity, technical training, team working and academic rigour to equip you with the necessary skills for a career in an exciting, innovative and ever-changing industry.